 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Hp Inc. To summarize, we found that Hp Inc ranked in the 20th percentile in terms of potential gain offered.
+We started the process of determining a valid price forecast for Hp Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
+To summarize, we found that Hp Inc ranked in the 21th percentile in terms of potential gain offered.
 We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
 As for the metrics that stood out in our discounted cash flow analysis of Hp Inc, consider:

-Hp Inc's weighted average cost of capital (WACC) is 8%; for context, that number is higher than only 21.27% of tickers in our DCF set.
+Hp Inc's weighted average cost of capital (WACC) is 8%; for context, that number is higher than merely 19.68% of tickers in our DCF set.